 You know you want some, so grab a bowl and let’s get baking!

-Step 1: Mix everything in a bowl
+Step one is this: mix everything in a bowl.

 Really.
 Add the ingredients to a large-ish bowl and mix until combined.